djhmateer/djhmateer.github.io/_posts/2021-10-15-email IP block with postmark.md

 This is something you never want to see - your email being blocked!

-I've found I can send an HTML email fine to that same address with no link in it through Postmark.
+I've found I can send an HTML email fine to that same address with no link in it through Gmail GUI.